lynnfaraday/aresmush.com/tutorials/code/formatting.md

 You can use ansi codes in game text by using `%x` or `%c` followed by the ansi color code.
 For example, `%xb` is blue, and `%x33` is an aqua color.
 The following images show the available colors.

+{% note %}
-{% include note.html content="The exact appearance of colors can vary in different MU clients." %}
+The exact appearance of colors can vary in different MU clients.
+{% endnote %}

 {% include pretty_image.html file='colors/1.png' %}